Killed By My Debt exposes flaws in the UK bailiff industry and the cruelty of zero hours contracts

 “If somebody is watching this film and it just gives them those couple of seconds to think about the situation before making an irrational decision,” she said, “then it may save lives.”

 At the inquest into Jerome’s death, the coroner recorded a verdict of suicide and expressed concern at some of the debt-collection agency’s practices.
-Although she concluded that the bailiff – contracted by Newlyn Plc – had been reasonable and professional towards Rogers, she questioned the fact that Newlyn had not helped Rogers set up a repayment schedule, said that the company could have collected more information about Rogers’ financial circumstances, and expressed concern over Newlyn’s valuation of Rogers’ bike.
+Although she concluded that the bailiff – contracted by Newlyn Plc – had been reasonable and professional towards Rogers, she reportedly said of the company “I think they were less than helpful to him”.

 Jerome’s family has been campaigning for reforms to the debt-collection industry and bailiff agency practices since he died.
 This process will hopefully be aided by the film, as Bullman said: “We’d really like to ask people to consider whether this system [of zero hours contracts] that we’ve created for young people is a good one, and whether the bailiff industry and the private bailiff industry, whether the kinds of fines that they charge… are justified.